DaveEveritt/bill-everitt-memoirs/readme.md

 - [ ] start "WAE 14"
 - [ ] separate files into sections by sub-head
 - [ ] add a main menu
+- [ ] sort garbled text at end of WAE 22

 ## Images